mishra999/anita_python_driver/README.md

 ## Note
 First install anita_python_driver and check if VFIO works.
 Then go to 'surf_python' and start using 'simple_scripts' to test the readout.

-Also keep 'anita_python' and 'surf_python' folders with the same parent folder
+Also keep 'anita_python' and 'surf_python' folders within the same parent folder